How to Fix a Slow Mac

 1. Launch Duplicate Sweeper on your Mac.

-2. Choose which folders you'd like to scan, and then click "Start Duplicate Search".
+2. Choose the folders you'd like to scan, and click "Start Duplicate Search".

-• Automatic selection: choose to keep one file from each group of duplicates based on when the files were created or modified.
+• Automatic: keep one file from each duplicate group based on date created or modified.

 4. Click "Trash Selection".